How Accurate is Google Translate?

 • Looking up the meaning of a word or phrase

-• while travelling and you need a quick sentence translated
+• while traveling and you need a quick sentence translated

 However, there are also many situations where you should NOT use Google Translate and instead rely on human translation.
 These include: